 In 2019, the NAIC established an accelerated underwriting working group to consider the use of external data and data analytics in accelerated life insurance underwriting, including consideration of the ongoing work of the Life Actuarial (A) Task Force on the issue and, if appropriate, draft guidance for the states.
 A more detailed procedural background can be found in the appendix.
 This paper is the output of over a year’s work by regulators to understand the current state of the industry and its use of accelerated underwriting.
 It summarizes what has been learned over the past year, contextualizes that learning and the topic of accelerated underwriting within other NAIC work and standard regulatory product evaluation processes, and makes recommendations for regulators and insurers when evaluating accelerated underwriting.

-Accelerated underwriting in life insurance is delivering benefits to both consumers and insurers.
-In order to fairly deliver the benefits of more convenient and cost-effective processes, regulators and insurers should be guided by current law related to fair trade practices and unfair discrimination.
+CEJ Comment: The NAIC started examining AUW prior to the 2019, first at the Life Actuarial Task Force.
+The introduction should discuss the work of the NAIC to develop the principles for artificial intelligence and the recommendations should both reference and attempt to implement those principles.

+CEJ Comment: As noted in our comment letter, insurers utilize predictive models, like AUW, for a variety of reasons – speed the transaction, improve the customer experience, reduce the number of consumers who fail to complete the application process, write more business, reach new consumers, improve customer segmentation, lower costs and improve profitability.
+From the regulator’s perspective, the alleged benefits of AUW – or any big data / AI application – are interesting, but not relevant to the consumer protection issues arising from the big data / AI application.
+A regulator’s responsibility is to ensure the AUW practices comply with the law – whether or not the regulator perceives benefits to consumers or not.
+We suggest the paper remove gratuitous praise of the life insurers or AUW, particularly when such statements are simply the assertions of industry or industry-funded parties.

 What is Accelerated Underwriting?